Defibrillators join Tigers’ roster

 Employing an AED device can double an individual's chance of surviving cardiac arrest, buying precious time for a victim before they can receive trained emergency medical care.
 Experts say a victim's chance of surviving sudden cardiac arrest drops by 7 to 10 percent each minute a normal heartbeat isn't restored.

 Douglas High already has a permanent-location device located inside of the school and another portable device that stays with the school's athletic trainer.
 The addition of the two new devices, which were requested by the school's athletic booster club, increases the flexibility, availability and immediacy of the potentially life-saving technology around campus.
-They will be deployed primarily at the Big George Sports Complex — where the football, soccer and track & field programs practice and compete — and at Tiger Field, the school's baseball facility.
+They will be deployed primarily at the Big George Sports Complex — where the football, soccer and track and field programs practice and compete — and at Tiger Field, the school's baseball facility.

 Recommended Stories For You